craine-io/safetypin-cloud/README.md

 ## What is SafetyPin?

 SafetyPin helps you:
-- Create ephemeral SFTP connections that route directly to S3 buckets
+- Create ephemeral SFTP connections that route directly to cloud storage (AWS S3, Azure Blob Storage, or Google Cloud Storage)
-- Provide secure file transfer capabilities to clients without AWS knowledge
+- Provide secure file transfer capabilities to clients without cloud provider knowledge
 - Keep track of all file transfers and access attempts
 - Manage connections with granular security controls and expiration dates
-- Store and organize transferred files in your own S3 buckets
+- Store and organize transferred files in your preferred cloud storage
+- Deploy on your preferred cloud provider (AWS, Azure, or GCP)

 ## Architecture